-7.2.7 Summary of APM and Its Implications for Hornepayne
+7.2.7 Summary of APM and its Implications for Ignace

-Based on the foregoing discussion, the APM Project has the potential to be a very good fit for the community of Hornepayne.
-The APM Project has the potential to enable the aspirations of the community to be achieved, and through this, foster well-being as Hornepayne defines it.
-Based on discussions with the community, it is understood that the APM Project would provide economic growth, stability and growth of the population.
-Table 7-2 provides a summary for all five asset categories.
+Based on the foregoing discussion, the APM Project has the potential to be a very good fit for the community of Ignace.
+The APM Project has the potential to enable the aspirations of the community, and through this, foster well-being, as Ignace defines it.
+Based on discussions within the community, it is understood that the APM Project would provide economic growth, and stabilize and grow the population.